JackyKch/FiveDashboard/README.md

 >### Creating the dashboard

-When creating the dashboard, I had different lines of thinking which will become the different pages in my dashboard.
+When creating the dashboard, I had different lines of thinking which would become the different pages in my dashboard.

 - Standings :

 ![alt text](https://github.com/JackyKch/FiveDashboard/blob/main/images/standings.png)

+In this page, I wanted a simple view on the players who won the most games, the top scorers and the players with the most given assists.
+As I started this project in October, I couldn't get the assists for the two games played in September because they deleted the videos.

+- Goal Analysis :